allenai/S2AND/README.md

 ```
 {
     "main_data_dir": "absolute path to wherever you downloaded the data to",
-    "internal_data_dir": "ignore this one unless you work at AI2"
 }
 ```
-As the dummy file says, `main_data_dir` should be set to the location of wherever you downloaded the data to, and `internal_data_dir` can be ignored, as it is used for some scripts that rely on unreleased data, internal to Semantic Scholar.
+As the dummy file says, `main_data_dir` should be set to the location of wherever you downloaded the data to.

 ## How to use S2AND for loading data and training a model
 Once you have downloaded the datasets, you can go ahead and load up one of them: